What is This? - Click for a Sneak PeekCan You Guess What This Is?

 We know they work or else we'd be out of a job!

-Remember you can also access our forums and talk to other parents and even SLPs about what they recommend.
+You can access our forums and talk to other parents and even SLPs about what they recommend.

-You can also share what tips and strategies work for you.
+And you can share what tips and strategies work for you.

 So the next time someone asks you how to improve communication skills tell them what you know.
 And if you don't remember all of them, just refer them to our website.